OFAI/hub-toolbox-python3/docs/user/matlab_vs_python.rst

 - this documentation

 We recommend using hub-toolbox-python3 for all users.
-This documentation will assume you are using this flavor.
+This documentation will assume you are using these scripts.